 The course is a unified approach to enhance language skills of learners with an aim to hone their social skills and to increase their employability.
-The course is designed to acquaint the learners with the necessary LSRW (Listening/ Speaking/ Reading/ Writing) skills needed either for recruitment or further studies abroad for which they attempt international exams like TOEFL, IELTS and GRE.
+The course is designed to acquaint the learners with the necessary LSRW (Listening/ Speaking / Reading/ Writing) skills needed either for recruitment or further studies abroad for which they attempt international exams like TOEFL, IELTS and GRE.
 It enables the learners improve their communication skills which are crucial in an academic environment as well as professional and personal lives.

-- ➤ To enable students develop listening skills for better comprehension of academic presentations, lectures and speeches. - To hone the speaking skills of students by engaging them in various activities such as just a minute (JAM), group discussions, oral presentations and role plays. - To expose learners to key reading techniques such as Skimming and Scanning for comprehension of different texts. - To acquaint the students with effective strategies of paragraph writing, essay writing and formal correspondence such as e-mails, letters and resume. - > To provide students with the critical impetus necessary to forge a path in an academic environment, on the job, and in an increasingly complex, interdependent world. - To enable learners understand the universality of human experience in literary texts and have a more significant insight into human values.
+- To enable learners to develop listening skills for better comprehension of academic presentations, lectures and speeches. - To hone the speaking skills of learners by engaging them in various activities such as just a minute (JAM), group discussions, oral presentations, and role plays. - To expose learners to key Reading techniques such as Skimming and Scanning for comprehension of different texts. - To acquaint the learners with effective strategies of paragraph and essay writing, and formal correspondence such as email, letters and resume. - To provide learners with the critical impetus necessary to forge a path in an academic environment, in the professional life and in an increasingly complex, interdependent world.